dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 Our convertible car repair partners speak Spanish – and our Spanish isn’t great (yours might be!).

-Fortunately Watson speaks Spanish and many other languages better than we do, so we’ll use Watson to translate our ‘please repair this car’ request before we put the request into our partner’s ServiceNow system.
+Fortunately, Watson speaks Spanish and many other languages better than we do, so we’ll use Watson to translate our ‘please repair this car’ request before we put the request into our partner’s ServiceNow system.

 ### 2.2 IBM Cloud Pak for Integration (ICP4i) Capability list